 If you have an issue that needs attention or you have a brief legal question that needs a quick answer, then ask a question here

-Finally, here is the cautionary part.........
-Each state and local jurisdiction has it's own method and form requirements.
-Therefore, it's best to obtain the correct form for your state.
+Finally, here is the cautionary part……… Each state and local jurisdiction have their method and form requirements.
+Therefore, it’s best to obtain the correct form for your state.
 Should you require a form, prepared by an attorney, for your particular state then this will be the correct form related to your state